Skip to content

 Over the bye week I took some time and put together a statistics packet to identify two things: What do the top teams consistently do well, and where do the Saints stand relative to it.

-To state that more simply: The teams that excelled in generating yards after catch tend to excel in the standings.
+To state that more simply: The teams that excel in generating yards after catch tend to excel in the standings.
 It's a thing good teams do ... and something the Saints don't, or at least didn't for a large chunk of the first half of the schedule.
 Heading into Week 12 the Saints are ranked 25th in that category (908 yards).
 The Lions lead the NFC with 1,293.

 That stat alone is what made the win over the Panthers encouraging.
 After averaging 86 YAC yards over the first nine games, they exploded for 134, with two of those catch-and-run situations going for long touchdowns.